mukheshpugal/raymarch/README.md

     <i>Artifacts due to gif compression</i>
 </p>

-Checkout `main.py` for the above animation.
+> Checkout `main.py` for the above animation.

 ### Scene

 The scene is the main class that contains all the objects, light sources and the cameras in the scene.

-#### Objects

-There are three types of objects that can be placed in the scene: spheres, planes and point light sources.

-#### Cameras

-Cameras can be initialized with different parameters such as fov, aspect ratio and resolution.
-Multiple cameras can be within a same scene and `scene.render()` renders views from all cameras in the scene.

-#### Example
+Example usage:

 ```py
 scene = Scene(